Friday, February 2, 2018, 1:45 PM - 2:35 PM

-Sriram Bharadwaj CISSP, PMP, Chief Information Security Officer and Director Information Services, UC Irvine Health
+Sri Bharadwaj CISSP, PMP, Director, Information Services and CISO, UC Irvine Health

-Jason Johnson CISSP, Chief Information Security Officer, Marin General Hospital
+Jason Johnson CISSP, Information Security Officer, Marin General Hospital

 Shawn Savadkohi , Information Security Officer, San Mateo County Health System